freeCodeCamp/guide/src/pages/csharp/indeterminate-parameters/index.md

 ---
-title: Indeterminate paramters
+title: Indeterminate parameters
 ---

-# Indeterminate paramters
+# Indeterminate parameters

 Let's imagine we need to write a method where the number of parameters are variable.
 How can we do that?
 Well, C# (and other languages) has an easy way to do so; by using the `params` keyword on a method's parameter we can call that method with a variable number of parameters.